Cornell Chicken Barbecue

 Pro Tips for How to Make Cornell Chicken Barbecue

-- Your coals have to be white-hot
+- The coals have to be white-hot

 - The skin may look burned, that’s OK!
 Just don’t let the fire get away on you.